 Trial Independence, found in Tex.
 Fam.
-Code § 263.6015, allows youth to voluntarily exit foster care after their 18th birthday, and then decide to voluntarily return to foster care within six months (or within a 12-month period if authorized by a court order) for additional support.
-The court retaining jurisdiction allows DFPS to draw down federal dollars to help provide services to youth who exit and later return to care.
-If a Trial Independence period is ending, and the youth does not wish to return to Extended Foster Care, the Court can still keep the case open, and the Court can maintain jurisdiction up to age 21, upon request by the youth.
+Code § 263.6015, allows young adults who voluntarily exit foster care on their 18th birthday or any time prior to their 21st birthday, if in extended foster care, to then decide to voluntarily return to foster care within six months (or within a 12-month period if authorized by a court order) for additional support.
+The court retaining jurisdiction allows DFPS to draw down federal dollars to help provide services to young adults who exit and later return to care.
+A young adult who enters or reenters extended foster care after a period of trial independence must complete a new trial independence period upon exiting extended foster care.
+Each trial independence period may last no more than one year.
 Tex.
 Fam.
 Code § 263.6015.
+The Court's extended jurisdiction over the young adult terminates on the last day of the month in which the trial independence ends or upon the young adult's 21st birthday, whichever comes first.
+Tex.
+Fam.
+Code § 263.602(f).
+The court may, at the request of the young adult, conduct a review hearing and make specific findings, but may not compel the young adult to attend a court hearing.
+Tex.
+Fam.
+Code § 263.602(g).

-C. Supervised Independent Living54
+C. Supervised Independent Living

-The Supervised Independent Living (SIL) program allows a youth to live in residential foster care in a more independent setting, including apartments, dorms, and shared housing.
-Young adults receive casework and support services to help them become independent and self-sufficient.
+The Supervised Independent Living (SIL) program allows a youth to live in residential foster care in a more independent setting, including apartments, dorms, and shared housing.50 Young adults receive casework and support services to help them become independent and self-sufficient.

-If a youth is placed in a SIL program, CPS does not supervise the youth's living situation or maintain contact unless the youth is receiving transitional living services such as the Transitional Living Allowance and Aftercare Room and Board, Education and Training Voucher, and Aftercare case management.
+If a youth is placed in a SIL program, DFPS does not supervise the youth's living situation or maintain contact unless the youth is receiving transitional living services such as the Transitional Living Allowance and Aftercare Room and Board, Education and Training Voucher, and Aftercare case management.